patryk-gpl/jumpstart-macos/README.md

 ## Initial setup

 1. Make sure you have installed `homebrew` on your Mac.
 Detailed instructions to be found [here](https://brew.sh)
-2. Install git and ansible via `brew install ansible direnv`
+2. Install required tools via `brew install ansible direnv`
 3. Make sure your Git `user` and `email` are set.

         git config --global user.name FirstName LastName